dbouget/mri_brain_tumor_segmentation/README.md

 The repository contains the architectures, inference code, and trained models for meningioma segmentation in T1-weighted MRI volumes.

-Please cite the following article if you re-use any part:
+Please cite the following article if you re-use any part (coming soon):
 >``

 ![Dual attention guided U-Net architecture](resources/images/DAGUNet-Arch.png)